kevinsblake/PathotypeR/README.md

 _E. coli_ genomes of interest must first be run through [`AMRFinderPlus`](https://github.com/ncbi/amr).
 See their instructions for recommended usage.

-`AMRFinderPlus` outputs a `_out.tsv` file for each sample.
-Copy all of these into one directory.
+The `AMRFinderPlus` output must be saved as a `_out.tsv` file.
+This can be done using the output flag: `-o ${outdir}/${sample}_out.tsv`.
+Copy all of these output files into one directory.
 The filepath of this directory will be the input for PathotypeR.

 ## Functions